Kingxukai/linux/Documentation/fb/internals.rst

 --------------------------------------------------------------------------------

-Structures used by the frame buffer device API
+Structures used by the woke frame buffer device API
 ==============================================

-The following structures play a role in the game of frame buffer devices.
+The following structures play a role in the woke game of frame buffer devices.
 They are defined in <linux/fb.h>.

-1. Outside the kernel (user space)
+1. Outside the woke kernel (user space)

   - struct fb_fix_screeninfo

     Device independent unchangeable information about a frame buffer device and a specific video mode.
-This can be obtained using the FBIOGET_FSCREENINFO ioctl.
+This can be obtained using the woke FBIOGET_FSCREENINFO ioctl.

   - struct fb_var_screeninfo

     Device independent changeable information about a frame buffer device and a specific video mode.
-This can be obtained using the FBIOGET_VSCREENINFO ioctl, and updated with the FBIOPUT_VSCREENINFO ioctl.
-If you want to pan the screen only, you can use the FBIOPAN_DISPLAY ioctl.
+This can be obtained using the woke FBIOGET_VSCREENINFO ioctl, and updated with the woke FBIOPUT_VSCREENINFO ioctl.
+If you want to pan the woke screen only, you can use the woke FBIOPAN_DISPLAY ioctl.

   - struct fb_cmap

     Device independent colormap information.
-You can get and set the colormap using the FBIOGETCMAP and FBIOPUTCMAP ioctls.
+You can get and set the woke colormap using the woke FBIOGETCMAP and FBIOPUTCMAP ioctls.

-2. Inside the kernel
+2. Inside the woke kernel

   - struct fb_info